apache/kylin/website/_docs/howto/howto_ldap_and_sso.md

 saml.context.serverName=host-name
 saml.context.serverPort=443
 saml.context.contextPath=/kylin
 ```

 Please note, Kylin assume in the SAML message there is a "email" attribute representing the login user, and the name before @ will be used to search LDAP.

 ### Enable SSO
-Set "kylin.security.profile=saml" in conf/kylin.properties, then restart Kylin server; After enabling SSO, when you try to access a URL like "/kylin" or "/kylin/cubes", it will redirect to SSO for login, and jump back after authorized.
+Set "kylin.security.profile=saml" in conf/kylin.properties, then restart Kylin server; After that, type a URL like "/kylin" or "/kylin/cubes" will redirect to SSO for login, and jump back after be authorized.
 While login with LDAP is still available, you can type "/kylin/login" to use original way.
-The Rest API (/kylin/api/*) still use LDAP + Basic authentication, no impact.
+The Rest API (/kylin/api/*) still use LDAP + basic authentication, no impact.